ljchang/psyc63/README.md

 # psyc63
 This gihub repository provides lab materials that accompany Psyc63 Experimental Study of Behavior at Dartmouth College.
 Labs will consist of working through [Jupyter Notebooks](http://jupyter.org/) that contain exercises in Python.
+It is highly encouraged to download and install [Anaconda Python 2.7](https://www.continuum.io/downloads) for using iPython notebooks.

 ## Jupyter Notebooks
 ### Introduction to Python